vhfsantos/CURE/README.md

 ```

 > Note that you don't need to use both `--gene-region-out` and `--uce-region-out`.
 If you run **CURE** with only one of the strategies, you only need to use the appropriate parameter.

+## Estimating trees for alignments from external sources

 Moreover, `estimate-trees.sh` can be used to estimate trees from alignments from any other source; not necessarily those produced by **CURE**.
 In this case, you only need to use the parameter `--custom-alignments` instead of `--gene-region-out` or `--uce-region-out`.